Information for International Students

 Financing Your Degree

-As an International Student, you are required to demonstrate sufficient funding to cover the cost of attendance in order to obtain your student visa.
+As an international student, you are required to demonstrate sufficient funding to cover the cost of attendance in order to obtain your student visa.
 We encourage you to review the information on the Office of International Students and Scholars site and reference the International Financial Declaration Form for MBA Students.

 International Grant & Loan Organizations

-The following loan opportunities may not require a US citizen or permanent resident co-signer.
+The following loan opportunities may not require a U.S. citizen or permanent resident co-signer.

 Banco de México-FIDERH is a federal trust managed by the Central Banco de México that offers affordable low-interest loans to Mexican students for graduate studies either in Mexico or abroad.
 The Jones Graduate School of Business (JGSB) participates in a collaboration agreement with FIDERH.
-If (1) a Full Time MBA applicant is awarded an admissions scholarship and (2) is approved for funding by FIDERH, the JGSB guarantees that the total admissions scholarship award will be a minimum of 25% of tuition.
+If (1) a full-time MBA applicant is awarded an admissions scholarship and (2) is approved for funding by FIDERH, JGSB guarantees that the total admissions scholarship award will be a minimum of 25% of tuition.